Roman Catholic Diocese of Zrenjanin

-The Diocese of Zrenjanin (Latin: Dioecesis Zrenjanensis, Zrenjaninska biskupija / Зрењанинска бискупија, Nagybecskereki egyházmegye, Zrenjaninska biskupija, Bistum Zrenjanin) is a Latin Church ecclesiastical territory or diocese of the Roman Catholic Church in Serbia.
-It is subject to the Roman Catholic Archdiocese of Belgrade.
-The Diocese is centered in the city of Zrenjanin.
+The Diocese of Zrenjanin (Dioecesis Zrenjanensis; Nagybecskereki egyházmegye; Зрењанинска бискупија) is a Latin diocese of the Catholic Church in Serbia, covering Serbian part of the Banat region.
+It is a suffragan diocese in the ecclesiastical province of the Archdiocese of Belgrade.
+The episcopal see is located at the Cathedral of St. John of Nepomuk in Zrenjanin.

-Territory

-The Diocese of Zrenjanin encompasses the Serbian part of the Banat region, which is mostly situated in the Autonomous Province of Vojvodina (the small part of the area administratively belongs to the City of Belgrade).

-The diocese's cathedral is the Cathedral of Saint John of Nepomuk in Zrenjanin, which was built in 1868.

-The diocese is multi-ethnic and has members primarily from the sizable Hungarian and Croat communities, as well as Bulgarians, Czechs, Slovaks, and Germans.

 History

-Until the end of First World War, the territory of the present-day Diocese of Zrenjanin belonged to the Roman Catholic Diocese of Csanád.
-After the collapse of Austria-Hungary, region of Western Banat was incorporated into newly formed Kingdom of Serbs, Croats and Slovenes (later known as Yugoslavia).
+Until the end of World War I, the territory of the present-day Diocese of Zrenjanin belonged to the Diocese of Csanád.
+After the collapse of Austria-Hungary, region of Western Banat was incorporated into newly formed Kingdom of Serbs, Croats, and Slovenes (later known as Yugoslavia).
 In 1923, the Apostolic Administration of Yugoslav Banat was created.
 First apostolic administrator was Ivan Rafael Rodić.
-In 1924, he was appointed first Roman Catholic Archbishop of Belgrade, continuing to serve also as apostolic administrator of Yugoslav Banat.
-Until the end of Second World War, the largest number of Roman Catholics in the territory of Yugoslav Banat was of German ethnicity.
-In 1986, apostolic administration was reorganized into "Diocese of Zrenjanin" and placed under metropolitan jurisdiction of Roman Catholic Archbishop of Belgrade.
+In 1924, he was appointed first Catholic Archbishop of Belgrade, continuing to serve also as apostolic administrator of Yugoslav Banat.
+Until the end of World War II, the largest number of Catholics in the territory of Yugoslav Banat was of German ethnicity.
+In 1986, apostolic administration was reorganized into "Diocese of Zrenjanin" and placed under metropolitan jurisdiction of Archdiocese of Belgrade.